gorvartazaryan/gorvartazaryan.github.io/_pages/talks.md

 [5] **[Video Interview: Studying at Oxford](https://www.youtube.com/watch?v=UV30hDI9vvA)**
 Video interview for Charles University Faculty of Law discussing studies at the University of Oxford.

----

-## Conference Presentations

-[11] **Constitutional Court Clerks and Judicial Decision-Making at the Czech Constitutional Court** European Society for Empirical Legal Studies (ESELS) Annual Conference, Slovenia 2026

-[10] **How and why evaluate the quality of constitutional legal research?**
-IMPURE Conference, Czech Republic
-2026

-[9] **The Role of Dissenting Opinions at the European Court of Human Rights** Centre for Socio-Legal Studies (CSLS) Early Career Research Presentations, University of Oxford, United Kingdom 2026

-[8] **The Role of Dissenting Opinions at the European Court of Human Rights** Socio-Legal Studies Association (SLSA) Annual Conference, United Kingdom 2026

-[7] **The Role of Dissenting Opinions at the European Court of Human Rights** Empirical Perspectives on European Law (ESELS), Sweden 2026

-[6] **Presentation at SKÚTR Conference**
-Charles University Faculty of Law, Czech Republic
-2025

-[5] **Qualitative Analysis of Dissenting Behaviour at the Czech Constitutional Court** VSPEE Conference, Charles University Faculty of Law, Czech Republic 2025

-[4] **Empirical Analysis of Dissenting Opinions at the Czech Constitutional Court** VSPEE Conference, Charles University Faculty of Law, Czech Republic 2025

-[3] **Article 64 of the Czech Constitution and Presidential Powers** Scientific Seminar of Prof. Jan Wintr, Charles University Faculty of Law, Czech Republic 2024

-[2] **Qualitative Analysis of Dissenting Behaviour at the Czech Constitutional Court** Debaty mladých právníků, Palacký University Olomouc, Czech Republic 2024

-[1] **Czech Presidents in Trouble: How Successful Can the System Be Against Presidential Misbehaviour?**
-Debaty mladých právníků, Palacký University Olomouc, Czech Republic 2023